James Clear – from nearly dying when he was 15 to holding several sports records before graduation

 She was 27 when she was awarded an MBE (Member of the Order of the British Empire) for her services in UK tech.
 Other MBE holders are multiple Grammy winners Adele and Ed Sheeran.

 At 30, she was voted the most influential woman in tech in the UK by Computer Weekly.
 She has 6 honorary doctorates, is the President of the British Science Association and was listed as one of the BBC’s 100 inspirational and innovative women.
-She has achieved what other achieve in a lifetime and she is only 32.
+She has achieved what others achieve in a lifetime and she is only 32.

 How did this extraordinary life begin?

 Anne-Marie was born in London, to Nigerian parents, the eldest of five children.
 Education was very important to her parents.
-She grew up in an progressive environment where she and her siblings were allowed to experiment with everything.
+She grew up in a progressive environment where she and her siblings were allowed to experiment with everything.
 One of her earliest memories is playing on her dad’s computer when she was four or taking apart the VCR to see where her favourite animation characters came from.

 Blair Singer has been advising Robert Kiyosaki on sales for over 25 years